sindresorhus/sindresorhus.github.com/data/apps/dato.md

 If it exists in the Calendar app, open the Dato settings, click the “Events” tab, and make sure the calendar is enabled.

 If it exists in the Calendar app but not in Dato, macOS might have corrupted some permissions.
 This is, unfortunately, a common problem.
 Try to reset the permissions for Dato.
-Quit Dato, open the Terminal app, and paste in the following command and press <kbd>Enter</kbd>:
+Quit Dato, open the Terminal app, paste in the following command, and press <kbd>Enter</kbd>:

 ```sh
 tccutil reset All com.sindresorhus.Dato